d-led/g2log-dll/README.md

 Check out the project into the g2log repository first.

-Building is currently supported using Visual Studio 2012 Express using the provided solution, or on linux:
+Building is currently supported using Visual Studio 2012 Express using the provided solution, or on linux from the g2log-dll folder:
 <pre>
-./premake gmake
+./premake4 gmake
 cd Build
 make
 </pre>